Klipsch T5 True Wireless vs. Apple AirPods: Battle of the Premium Buds | Digital Trends

 From the design of the charging case to the shape and size of the earbuds themselves, there are significant differences between the Klipsch and Apple headphone models.

-By now, you’re probably familiar with the design of the AirPods, which come in stored a floss-like charging case with a flip top.
-That case can be upgraded from a standard charging case ($160 including buds) to a wireless charging case ($200 including buds), should you want to forgo cables even for charging.
+By now, you’re probably familiar with the design of the AirPods, which come stored in a floss-like charging case with a flip top.
+That case can be upgraded from a standard charging case ($160 including buds) to a wireless charging case ($200 including buds), should you want to forgo cables altogether.
 The headphones feature the same golf tee-style that you’ve likely experienced on Apple headphones in the past, with slender extrusions that stick out of your ears to hold the batteries and Apple’s H1 chip.

-The T5 True Wireless come inside a gorgeous metal charging case that closely resembles a Zippo lighter, with a flip-top lid that reveals two round headphones inside.
+The T5 True Wireless come inside there own nimble case in the form of a gorgeous metal job that closely resembles a Zippo lighter, with a flip-top lid that reveals the two round headphones inside.
 Unlike the AirPods, you can’t get wireless charging with the T5 True Wireless, but the case does have five more hours of reserve battery in it than the AirPods’ case, with 24 hours of reserve charge to the AirPods’ 19.

 The T5 earbuds themselves are made to fit entirely inside your ears, with slender tubes that carry sound to oval-shaped silicone eartips.
 The eartips and ear-filling design of the headphones mean that they stay very secure in your ears, and offer a tighter seal from the outside world than the AirPods, which lack the silicone.